Tiny Pretty Things Ending, Explained

 The season finale, titled ‘Push Comes to Shove’, answers most of the questions that the show has asked in the course of the ten episodes and poses a few new ones, just to pique the audiences’ interest in the next season.
 Cassie has woken up from the coma and told beat cop Isabel Cruz (Jess Salgueiro) that it was Bette who pushed her on that day.
 In the penultimate episode, Bette gets arrested.
 The finale starts in the interrogation room with Cruz and Bette, but their conversation is interrupted by the arrival of Bette’s mother, Katrina (Michelle Nolden).

 However, Cassie does agree to go along with Neveah’s plan to bring down Monique.
 Owing to his association with Neveah, Oren is in the crosshairs of the director’s anger.
 He is forced to consider the prospect of leaving Archer and subsequently draws the interest of two New York-based schools.
-But his duet performance with Neveah does not go well after he surprises her by saying that he loves her.
-Ultimately, he too joins the effort of putting an end to Monique’s control over Archer.
+However, his duet performance with Neveah does not go well after he surprises her by saying that he loves her.
+Ultimately, he, too, joins the effort of ending Monique’s control over Archer.

 Who Pushed Cassie?